Satisfactory Academic Progress (SAP)

 the Academic Renewal

 be included towards the number of attempted units

 and the cumulative grade point average for SAP conditions.

 Good SAP Status

-All SAP standards are based on cumulative measures, including credit hours accepted for transfer.
-A student must meet all three SAP standard requirements listed above to be eligible to receive federal and state financial aid.
+All students must meet all three SAP standard requirements listed above to be

 A student who is meeting all three SAP

 Suspended SAP Status